Marketed under Daraprim, it is a drug used with leucovorin to treat toxoplasmosis and cystodysporosis.

 The pyrimethamine tablet works best when the amount of medicine in your system is kept at an unchanged level.

 The dose prescribed by the treating physician is based on your medical condition, the type of infection, the patient’s age, and response to treatment.
-How long you will take this medicine depends on your infection.
+How long you will take this medicine depends on your disease.

 Your doctor must carefully adjust your dose to treat your infection and prevent serious side effects.
 Do not take more or less of the pyrimethamine medication than prescribed.
 Do not stop taking it before filling this prescription unless your doctor tells you to, even if you feel better.